yoga-poses-for-anti-aging

 How to Do It:

-• Kneel on the floor with your big toes touching and knees apart.
+• Kneel on the floor with your big toes touching and the knees spread apart.

 • Sit back on your heels and stretch your arms forward, resting your forehead on the floor.